mfreed7/interestfor/README.md

-# `interesttarget` Polyfill
+# `interestfor` Polyfill

-A polyfill for the `interesttarget` attribute.
+A polyfill for the `interestfor` attribute.
 This is an emerging standard for an API that hopes to be implemented in browsers.
 See the explainer for all of the details for the "real" feature: